cansik/open-opal/README.md

 ### About

-Created by cansik in 2023 as a proof of concept.
-There is no connection with Opal Camera.
+Created by cansik in 2023 as a proof of concept - I am in no way associated with Opal Camera.